NadiDami/CrowdHailer.github.io/_drafts/ddd/wrap-up.md

 The problem with rails.
 Rails is an excellent too which has a problem that because it does everything you need for so long you don't know when to leave.

+###
+Where entitises really shine is once you start making muliple for each record class from that point on there is now a path to handle any amount of business logic.
+A user might have complicated authetication records with remember me tokens, password reset tokens, oauth this can all be farmed out to a credentials objects which.
+There might be a bunch of questions that where asked during signup make a Questionaire Entity that works off the same record

+This pattern is not limited to database records, user sessions are often represented by a simple object that

 ## Round up
 #### Layout